alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Obtain Alabama Family Court Records Online

-The state of Alabama provides a variety of online resources with which members of the public can view or obtain copies of court records including family court record information.
+The state of Alabama provides various online resources through which members of the public can view or obtain copies of court records, including family court record information.
 Given the unrestricted access most online resources offer, all confidential/sealed records may not be obtained using any of these sources.
-However, records deemed public by law or court order may be obtained using the online databases managed by different judicial districts and the options provided by the state which includes the ACIS Online, AlaCourt and AlaFile.
+However, records deemed public by law or court order may be obtained using the online databases managed by different judicial districts and the options provided by the state, which include the ACIS Online, AlaCourt, and AlaFile.
 These resources serve as statewide repositories for the state of Alabama, and access to these databases generally depends on the authority of the requesting party.

 Public Access Resources

 Members of the public can be offered access to this database on a subscription basis.
-All subscribed users are issued unique login information with which to access the database.
-To subscribe, intending users must call the AlaCourt helpline at 1–877–799–9898 for information regarding the registration and subscription processes of the state.
+All subscribed users are issued unique login information to access the database.
+To subscribe, intending users must call the AlaCourt helpline at 1–877–799–9898 for information regarding the state's registration and subscription processes.

-While the AlaCourt offers a convenient option for frequent users, one time users can access desired family court records using the Just One Look AlaCourt tool.
+While the AlaCourt offers a convenient option for frequent users, one-time users can also access desired family court records using the Just One Look AlaCourt tool.
 With the JOL, infrequent users may access family court case information on a case-by-case basis without a subscription.
 This is done by conducting online searches using the case number of the required record or the name of the parties involved.
 The information available on the index includes personal information of the plaintiff/defendant as well as case summaries.
-However, users will be charged a nominal fee of $9.99 per name or case number search or $5 per image search.
+However, users will be charged a nominal fee of $9.99 per name, case number search, or $5 per image search.

 Restricted Online Indexes